Recruitment & Training Incentives

 - Creating at least five net new full-time jobs within 12 months from the date of the first hire.

-- Making a new capital investment of at least $100,000 associated with the start-up or expansion.
+- Making a new capital investment of at least $100,000 associated with the location or expansion.

 Workforce Retraining Programs